“Can you please explain how to translate ‘get’ into Spanish for active and passive causative sentences?” – Real Fast Spanish Subscriber.

 English natives around the world often say that they never studied English grammar in school.
-We removed grammar from the curriculum of most schools in most English speaking countries in the 20th Century.
+This is because most English-speaking countries around the world removed grammar from the school curriculum in the early to mid 20th century.

 The argument goes that we don’t need to know English grammar to speak the language well.
 And, there is some truth in this!

 But, when it comes time to learn a second language as an adult, knowing how the grammar works in English can be extremely helpful for learning how the grammar works in another language.

 For example, there are 5 grammar forms in English for the verb ‘get’: